2023 Best Legal Professions Schools in Florida

 The following schools top our list of the Best Legal Professions Colleges.

 Our analysis found Rasmussen University - Florida to be the best school for legal professions students who want to pursue a degree in Florida.
-Rasmussen University - Florida is a moderately-sized private for-profit school located in the city of Ocala.
+Rasmussen University - Florida is a medium-sized private for-profit school located in the city of Ocala.

 While working on their degree, legal professions majors at Rasmussen University - Florida accumulate an average of around $28,835 in student debt.